 Supported Networks

-stETH and wstETH can be bridged to several Layer 2 (L2) and Layer 1 (L1) networks, including OP Mainnet, Base, Arbitrum, Polygon PoS, zkSync, Linea, Mantle, Scroll, BNB Chain, Zircuit, Unichain, Mode, Lisk, Soneium, and Swellchain.
+wstETH can be bridged to several Layer 2 (L2) and Layer 1 (L1) networks, including OP Mainnet, Base, Arbitrum, Linea, BNB Chain, and Unichain.
+For information about recent changes to the list of supported networks, see Lido Multichain: Network Support Changes (June 2026).

 Each network may have specific requirements and supported token formats.
 Details on which tokens are supported on which chain can be found here.

-• wstETH is a non-rebasing, wrapped version of stETH.
-Its balance remains constant, and staking rewards are reflected in the token's value.
-Due to its compatibility, wstETH is generally recommended for bridging and DeFi integrations.
-Both tokens can be bridged, but not all networks support bridging stETH (only OP Mainnet, Unichain, and Soneium are available).
+wstETH is a non-rebasing wrapped version of stETH designed for broader compatibility across chains, bridges, and DeFi protocols.
+Its balance remains constant, while staking rewards are designed to be reflected in the token’s value over time.
+Due to this compatibility model, wstETH is generally the recommended token format for bridging and multichain DeFi integrations.

 Bridging considerations